Huntrr/Complainr/README.md

 # COMPLAINR

+## The Global Anonymous Issue Tracker

+### Solving tomorrow’s problems, tomorrow

-## Features
+#### Features

-* Submit complaints about the world (with TITLE, DESCRIPTION, TAGS, GEO)

-* See a list of other complaints within a selected geo-radius
+* Anonymous submission of problems bothering you

-* Resolve other complaints (with DESCRIPTION/COMMENT)
+* Ability to agree/disagree with other complaints

-* Rate complaints

-* Like RESOLUTIONS (when a certain number is reached, complaint is RESOLVED)
+* Offer up solutions and resolve the world’s biggest problems

+* Reach out for help in the event of an emergency (TWO PATHS OF EMERGENCY HELP!)

-* Sort complaints by OPEN and RESOLVED or BOTH
+* Sort by resolved and unresolved issues

-* Sort complaints by TAGS

-## Reach Features

-* More complicates sorting procedures

-* User accounts (scoring system for resolving complaints)

-* Achievements
+* Open source